polyaxon/polyaxon/site/integrations/artifacts-on-minio.md

 status: published
 ---

-You can use one or multiple buckets on Minio to access data directly on your machine learning experiments and jobs.
+You can use one or multiple buckets on Minio to store logs, job outputs, and experiment artifacts.

 ## Deploy Minio

-Before using Minio, you need to deployed it and create a bucket (or several) to host your data.
+Before using Minio, you need to deployed it and create a bucket to host your outputs.

-For that, you can use the Helm stable chart: `helm install stable/minio --name=plx-minio --namespace=polyaxon`
+For that you can use the Helm stable chart: `helm install stable/minio --name=plx-minio --namespace=polyaxon`

 ## Create a bucket on Minio

-You should create a bucket (e.g. plx-storage) where you will host your data.
+You should create a bucket (e.g. plx-artifacts) where you will host your data.

 ## Use the bucket in Polyaxon